 The genetic laboratories which are utilized by Advanced Fertility Care all offer screening for chromosomal abnormalities on all 24 chromosome pairs which can provide information on translocations (abnormal placement of chromosome materials) as well as aneuploidy (abnormal number of chromosomes).

-While great tools in reproductive medicine, PGS and PGD are not foolproof and not ideal for all situations.
-In your consultation, Dr. Zoneraich, Dr. Larsen or Dr. Kummer will discuss the pros and cons of utilizing this genetic testing as it pertains to your specific circumstances.
+While great tools in reproductive medicine, PGT-A and PGT-M are not foolproof and not ideal for all situations.
+In your consultation, Dr. Zoneraich, Dr. Larsen or Dr. Troché will discuss the pros and cons of utilizing this genetic testing as it pertains to your specific circumstances.

 In addition to the cost of the IVF procedure used to retrieve eggs and create the embryos for testing, there are two additional components that contribute to the overall costs of performing genetic testing on embryos.
 The first cost is the actual cost of the technique and time for the embryologist to biopsy (remove cells from) the embryos.
 The second cost is that of the genetic analysis of the cells that are sent to the genetics laboratory.

 Since every situation may be unique, we encourage you to call our office at (480) 874-2229 in order to discuss the costs that would pertain to your specific situation.